Superalgos/Superalgos/README.md

 ![last-commit](https://img.shields.io/github/last-commit/Superalgos/Superalgos/develop?label=last%20commit%20to%20develop)
 ![bot-friendliness](https://img.shields.io/badge/Bot%20Friendliness%20Level-119%25-yellow)

 Superalgos is not just another open-source project.
-We are an open and welcoming community devised, nurtured, and incentivized with the project's native <a href="https://superalgos.org/token-overview.shtml" target="_blank">Superalgos (SA) Token</a> to build an open trading intelligence network.
+We are an open and welcoming community devised, nurtured, and incentivized with the project's native <a href="https://superalgos.org/token-overview.shtml" target="_blank">Superalgos (SA) Token</a> to build an <a href="https://superalgos.org/" target="_blank">open trading intelligence network</a>.

 You will notice the difference as soon as you join the [Telegram Community Group](https://t.me/superalgoscommunity) or the new [Discord Server](https://discord.gg/CGeKC6WQQb)!

 > Can't wait to contribute?
-No need to wait!
-You may start by giving a star to this repository in the top-right corner of this page!
+Sstart by giving a star to this repository in the top-right corner of this page!

 ![superalgos-readme](https://user-images.githubusercontent.com/13994516/106380124-844d8980-63b0-11eb-9bd9-4f977b6c183b.gif)